ewoodhead/npa-hierarchy/README.md

 an input file and tell SDPA what file name it should use for the output file.
 This implies some decisions:
 - What file names to use?
-- Is it OK to overwrite files that already
+- Should these files be overwritten if they already exist?

 If you don't specify a name using the `name` form, `solve-problem` by default uses the names `.npa_sdpa_tmp.dat-s` and `.npa_sdpa_tmp.out` for the input and output files.
 It also raises an error if either of these files already